Antony next: The 9 players to play for Manchester United & Ajax

 He had the choice between Old Trafford and Juventus when he left Ajax in 1999, opting for the Old Lady, but just imagine what Ferguson would have done if he had joined him earlier…

 If you told someone who knew absolutely nothing about football that Blind was seven times a Dutch champion, how many English titles do you think they would guess he had won at United?
 Five?
 Three?
-Surely one?
+Surely at least one?

 The answer, of course, is absolutely none.
 Arriving from Ajax, he played at United during the bizarre Van Gaal era but also turned out in the last season United won any trophies, even starting against Ajax in the Europa League final in 2017.